 It's important to remember that even if depression made a person prone to addiction, curing just the depression won't necessarily put an end to the addiction.
 Once a person is addicted, he or she has two problems to deal with and should consider treatment programs that focus on both issues.
 Depression may also be a factor in whether someone is able to successfully quit an addiction, especially because quitting a substance or behavior may exacerbate the feelings of sadness.

-For more information on depression and addiction, please see the links on the next page.
+For more information on depression and addiction, please see the links below.